 For making digital technology to be accessible to every citizen, significant efforts are needed to customize the useful apps and services to cater to local needs.
 Finding such vendors who can provide all these applications has become a challenge.

 Challenges in policy, such as taxation, the right of way, restrictive regulations, etc. are major roadblocks in realizing the vision of Digital India.

 Implementation of the Digital India program has been hampered by contracting challenges such as the following:

 Reports suggest that nearly 70% of Indian consumers indicated that lack of awareness was the main reason for not using internet services.
-Nonavailability of digital services in local languages of the people of India is also one of the major concern.
+The nonavailability of digital services in local languages of the people of India is also one of the major concerns.